2 ZERO HUNGER

 Both initiatives are conducted as part of the Inter-Graduate School Classes (postgraduate common subjects) at the university.

 Hokkaido University collaborated with local and regional partners to deliver workshops and training sessions, including the Hokkaido Wine Academy and field-based training for horticultural producers.
-These programs addressed topics such as smart agriculture, labor-saving techniques, and value-added production, supporting the professional development of farmers and food producers.
+These programmes addressed topics such as smart agriculture, labour-saving techniques, and value-added production, supporting the professional development of farmers and food producers.

 • Family and Youth Engagement